etorreborre/registry/doc/tutorial.md

 ```
 Not great, when running the application we print `start the logger` 3 times because the `Logger` is used by 3 other components.

-2. use the `memoize @IO @(Logger IO) registry` function to modify the registry.
-    This returns `IO (Registry _ _)` because we keep some state to memoize the initialization of the `Logger`
+1. use the `Rio` monad and the `cacheAt` to implement a `newCachedLogger` function that will initialize the `Logger` only once
-3. run the application and observe that the `Logger` is only initialized once
+2. run the application and observe that the `Logger` is only initialized once
-4. use the `memoizeAll @IO` function to memoize all the components at once and make sure you don't forget any

 ### Exercise 8 (advanced)